Here are a few questions about Barcelona, Madrid, Spain and expat life that I get with some regularity.

 Q: So who the hell are you?

 A: Oh, just some American guy.
 I was born in Arizona, way across the pond, and moved here to Madrid in 2004.
-By this time, I know quite a bit about it.
+By this time, I know quite a bit about the city.
 (Oh, by the way, I’m also a best-selling author and professional blogger.
 Also, semi-famous for my educational videos on YouTube.)

 Q: How did you end up in Madrid?

 Q: Why is this blog called The Chorizo Chronicles?
 Couldn’t you have called it something more poetic, like Daniel’s Über Profound Musings on the Expat Experience?

 A: Coulda woulda shoulda.
 I chose The Chorizo Chronicles because it’s the opposite of poetic.
 Also, because the original version of this blog, over on Tumblr, was called Lard Hat (only 7 letters!) and I wanted to keep the pork thing going.